design-automation-edu/urban-prototyping-2018/adrian/iteration3.md

 ![Fig. 3e: Research and Development Clusters](imgs/3e.jpg)
 <p align="center"> _Figure 3e: Research and Development Clusters_

 Key Programs include Industrial warehouse and office spaces for researchers, forming a symbiotic relationship between production and research activities.
 The industrial complex have a higher floor height of 10m and the form a ‘U’ shape facing AYE.
-The office blocks encloses the ‘U’ form, allowing workers to transit from production to office spaces and vice versa.
+The office blocks encloses the ‘U’ form, allowing workers to transit from production to office spaces and vice versa (Figure 3e).